 - Experimenters want to determine how sleep deprivation impacts driving performance.
 Extraneous variables might include the road conditions of the day of the driving test and individual differences in how participants cope with tiredness.

-Controlling for Extraneous Variables
+Controlling for an Extraneous Variable

 - Recruit participants the same way